karthikjayasekharan/karthikjayasekharan/README.md

  🔭 I’m currently working on Data Analysis, Python for Data Science and ML
 - 🌱 I’m currently learning Electronics and Computer Science Engineering
 - 👯 I’m looking to collaborate on Data Science and Open-source projects.
-- 🤔 I’m looking for help with AWS, ML & ARM.
+- 🤔 I’m looking for help with AWS, ML & SD.
 - 💬 Ask me about any anime, tech, science and muscic.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/karthikjayasekharan/)
 - 😄 Pronouns: He/His